zaguragit/posidon-launcher/CONTRIBUTIONS.md

 - Please write the curly bracket on the same line as the function declaration.
 - Use the normal, Java/Kotlin naming convention

-### Avoid adding unnecessary dependencies

-The less dependencies, the better.
-Only add dependencies if they're essential.
+### Dependencies

-All dependencies have to be open-source and free
+Avoid adding dependencies for trivial things, like image loading All dependencies must to be open-source and free

 ### Convenient functions